shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 ## Solutions of task3 and task4 are based on our previous work published in KDD'21 -- [Learning Process-Consistent Knowledge Tracing](https://doi.org/10.1145/3447548.3467237).

-The basic causal insight in this paper is that **any time spent for learning (e.g., answering questions or taking lessons) will increase knowledge, and any time passed without learning (forgetting along with time) will decrease knowledge**
+The basic causal insight in this paper is that **any time spent for learning (e.g., answering questions or taking lessons) will increase knowledge, and any time passed without learning (forgetting along with time) will decrease knowledge**.
+For this competition, we do not use time information.

 ## For task3: